 I think so, and it’s the one area of the home that most people that are comfortable with home improvement products should be very leery, and should be very careful because you need to know what you’re doing if you’re going to be actively working in the panel.

 Yeah.
-I think electric and gas are the two things you shouldn’t try to work on yourself.
+I think electricity and gas are the two things you shouldn’t try to work on yourself.

 I would agree.